krazyness/n-back-test/README.md

 The number after "--matches" correlates to the minimum number of n-back matches in each test.

-The number after "--letterduration" correlates to the amount of time (in seconds) the letter will appear during the n-back test.
+The number after "--letter-duration" correlates to the amount of time (in seconds) the letter will appear during the n-back test.

 The number after "--pause" correlates to the interval (in seconds) between each letter appearing.